 5. Add flavor to your stir-fry.

-Throw a little bit of chopped cilantro into your next stir-fry to give it a kick of flavor.
-If you add it towards the end of cooking it will give your stir-fry a very fresh flavor.
+Throw a little bit of chopped cilantro into your next stir-fry to give it an added kick of flavor.
+Add it towards the end of cooking to give your stir-fry a very fresh flavor.

 6. Give your bagels a boost.

-Cilantro mixed with cream cheese is a great way to give your bagels an extra boost of flavor.
-Serve at your next brunch for some rave reviews.
+Cilantro mixed with cream cheese is a perfect addition to a bagel.
+Serve it at your next brunch for some rave reviews.

 7. Spice up pasta salads.

-Or any salad for that reason!
-Chopped cilantro or a sprinkling of it goes a long way.
-Add to your pasta salads, rice salads, or fresh green salads for some truly unique flavor you won’t be able to get enough of.
+A sprinkling of chopped cilantro goes a long way.
+Add it to your pasta salads, rice salads, or fresh green salads for some truly unique flavor you won’t be able to get enough of.

 8. Flavor your oils.

-Cilantro stems can be placed in oil bottles and left in order to infuse the oil with great flavor.
+Place cilantro stems in oil bottles and let them sit in order to infuse the oil with that great cilantro flavor.
 Use the oil on your meat dishes, pasta dishes, or salads for extra flavor.

 9. Create a cool chutney.

-There are literally hundreds of chutney recipes out there and all of them can be made better when you add fresh chopped cilantro!
-Put your own spin on any chutney recipe by tossing in this tasty and fresh addition.
+There are literally hundreds of chutney recipes out there and all of them will taste better when you add a little fresh chopped cilantro!
+Put your own spin on any chutney recipe by tossing in this tasty and fresh ingredient.

 10. Make your own green sauce.

-Green sauce is perfect for baking meat dishes in and marinating meat dishes as well.
-It is colorful, fresh, and so fun and frugal to make?
-Not sure how to go about making your own green sauce?
+Green sauce is perfect for baking and marinating meat dishes.
+It is colorful, fresh, and so fun and frugal to make.
+Not sure how to make your own green sauce?
 Take a look below at a simple green sauce recipe you can try today!